 In times of uncertainty, are there things we can be certain about?
-Join us at Christ Church Ewell where we offer an Alpha Course via Zoom, where we will explore basic questions about life and God.
-The basic format will be a video for around 25 minutes followed by an open, low key discussion where people can explore and discuss issues about the meaning of life, God, purpose and Christian faith in a non-threatening way.
-Bring your own beer or drink and snack 😀 If you are interested, do get in touch and we will send you more information.
-Contact by text / what's app / or call to 078 4090 4001 or by email to email@example.com
+We are offering Alpha Online via Zoom, where we will explore basic questions about life and God.
+The basic format will be a video for around 20-25 minutes followed by an open, low key discussion where people can explore and discuss issues about the meaning of life, God, purpose and Christian faith in a non-threatening way.
+If you are interested, do get in touch and we will send you more information.
+Contact by text / what's app / or call to 078 4090 4001 or by email to firstname.lastname@example.org

 We have a 'menu' of activities on offer.
 The aim of these activities is to build friendships and create a sense of belonging in a group or community.
 Some activities have a higher Christian content for anyone wishing to explore faith - but these are clearly labelled so you always know what you are attending.Learn More